MadhavDGS/Bus-Reservation_System/README.md

-# Saketha Bus Reservation System
+# Saketh Bus Reservation System

 A simple bus reservation system built with Python and Flask.
 This system allows users to search for buses, book tickets, and view their bookings.